-In August 2021, Cardiol received IND authorization from the FDA to conduct a Phase II clinical trial of CardiolRx[TM] in acute myocarditis - the ARCHER trial.
-ARCHER has also received regulatory clearance in other jurisdictions and is expected to enroll 100 patients at major cardiac centers in North America, Europe, Latin America and Israel.
-In May 2024, the Corporation announced that the ARCHER trial had exceeded 85% of its patient enrollment objective.
+In August 2021, Cardiol received IND authorization from the FDA to conduct a Phase II clinical trial of CardiolRxTM in acute myocarditis - the ARCHER trial.
+ARCHER has also received regulatory clearance in other jurisdictions and enrolled patients at major cardiac centers in North America, Europe, Latin America and Israel.
+In September 2024, the Corporation announced that the ARCHER trial had achieved its target patient enrollment of 100 patients.
 ARCHER has been designed in collaboration with an independent steering committee comprising distinguished thought leaders in heart failure and myocarditis from international centers of excellence.
 The primary endpoints of the trial, which will be evaluated after 12 weeks of double-blind therapy, consist of the following cardiac magnetic resonance imaging measures: left ventricular function (global longitudinal strain) and myocardial edema/fibrosis (extra-cellular volume), each of which has been shown to predict long-term prognosis of patients with acute myocarditis.